10 Different Types of Frogs in Arizona

 These colors allow these little guys to blend into their environment, which is extremely important for survival.

-These types of frogs in Arizona can be found by sitting quietly near a small puddle or pond, as they often come out during the evening hours (or when it rains) for food.
+These frogs in Arizona can be found by sitting quietly near a small puddle or pond, as they often come out during the evening hours (or when it rains) for food.

 Males will make their presence known by calling to attract females who need to locate the males for reproduction purposes.

-As long as there is water nearby, some canyon tree frogs are nearby too!
+As long as water is nearby, some canyon tree frogs are nearby, too!
 Although they live high in the canyon walls, they can easily be spotted around freshwater sources such as ponds and puddles.

 4. Mountain Tree Frog